 - Revised Pay As You Earn (REPAYE): Usually capped at 10 percent of your discretionary income and forgiven after 20 years if you’re only repaying for undergrad.
 It’s 25 years if you’re also repaying graduate or professional study loans.

 - Income-Based Repayment (IBR): Capped at 10 percent to 15 percent depending on when your loans were disbursed.
 Loans are forgiven after 20 years of payments if you were a new borrower on or after July 1, 2014 or after 25 years if you borrowed before July 1, 2014.

 - Income-Contingent Repayment (ICR): Payments are capped at 20 percent of your income (the highest) and forgiven after 25 years.
 This is also the only program available to Parent PLUS loans – but you must first consolidate through the Direction Consolidation Loan to be eligible.

+Always talk to your student loan servicerYou will not be automatically enrolled in any of the above programs or repayment options.
+You need to be proactive about speaking with your loan servicer and ensuring you’re on the best repayment plan.
 Make sure to avoid defaulting and going delinquent on your loans because it can do serious damage to your credit and minimizes your future options to make your loans more affordable.
 Finally, make sure to check out our student loan payment hacks to see if there are any creative ways you can further pay down your loans.